Murder and other types of homicide are among the most serious criminal charges one can face.

 - Killing someone unintentionally while committing or trying to commit a drive-by shooting.

-- A second-degree murder conviction can result in a forty-year prison sentence.
+A second-degree murder conviction can result in a prison sentence of up to 40 years.

 Aiding and Abetting a Murder

 Performing actions that assisted a murder or made the murder possible is aiding and abetting.
 In a sense, it is encouraging another to commit a crime, even if you were not present when the crime happened.
 Helping to cover up a murder after the fact is also its own crime.